eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-dac.md

 To-do list:
-+ In Python, do the following:
-	- Access relative paths.
-Test my solution.
-Done.
-+ Create file with filename named in the DD-MM-YY-HH-MM-SS format, which is stored in correct directory.
-Done.
 + Find the latest modified file.
 	- Read the results file to check if it contains what has been written to it; also, check if the file contains only one line.
 		* List all files in a certain path.
 		* For each listed file, determine if it has the latest time stamp.
 		* Return the file name of the file with the latest time stamp.
-+ Push the results file to the results repository, using a Python-based Git interface.
-	- Make a system/subprocess call to do so, via Git.
-	- Use a package/module/libary to do so.
-Do this in *Python*.
-		* Attempts to do so failed.
 + Store test results in a database (in *CSV* format), and manage it with a *SQL* database (e.g., *MySQL*).
 	- *Python* interface to *SQL* database.